marcorad/joint-n-d-scattering/README.md

 # Joint Wavelet Scattering
-Separable wavelet scattering Implementation with Pytorch, similar to Kymatio implementations.
-This implementation only performs Fourier Convolutions.
-Direct computation may be faster, but is left for future work.
+Joint n-dimensional wavelet scattering Implementation with Pytorch, similar to Kymatio implementations.
+This implementation only performs Fourier convolutions.
+Direct computation may be faster in certain circumstances, but is left for future work.

 Results for MNIST and MedMNIST3D are used to benchmark the feature-extraction capabilities of this transform.
 Four different hyperspectral images (HSIs) are evaluated.

 To run these scripts, an NVidia GPU is required with at least 12 GB of VRAM.
 At least 32 GB of RAM is required.
 You may not be able to run some of these scripts without code modification if there hardware requirements are not met.

-Data pagination is left for future work.

 You may reduce the batch size of joint scattering computations if you don't have enough VRAM.
+32GB of RAM is required for the LDA classifiers of some experiments.

 ## MNIST
 mnist_clf.py is the classification experiment used in the paper. mnist_clf.py repeats one of the original 2D scattering experiments with LDA, in which joint scattering is slightly worse (as expected, from separable filters).